the-turing-way/the-turing-way/book/website/collaboration/organising-conference.md

 ***Mid-phase***

 - Allocate sufficient budget for organising this event (for example for the tools, equipment and childcare).
-- First place to confirm your budget and support for handling it is your organisation.
+- The first place to confirm your budget and support for handling it is your organisation.
 - Looking for sponsorship early on is always a good idea.
   - In the early phase, even though not all the information is sorted, use the website to attract sponsors.
 - Decide how big your event should be based on the available resource (such as online communication tools, assigned budget of the event, size of your community).